 Roshan has long served as a real estate advisor to former President Bill Clinton, the Clinton Foundation and, most recently, former Secretary of State Hillary Rodham Clinton, on a multitude of deals.

 He also represents India’s two largest corporations, Reliance Industries and Tata Group, on their real estate dealings in the U.S. In this capacity, he has handled numerous significant assignments including negotiating a deal for Tata Consultancy Services’ U.S. headquarters at 101 Park Avenue.

-Additionally, Roshan is actively coordinating significant expansion transactions for some of the largest social media and e-commerce companies in the country.
+Additionally, Roshan is actively coordinating significant expansion transactions for some of the largest technology companies in the country.

 Earlier in his career, Roshan masterminded a series of multi-party, off-market transactions in three different Midtown Manhattan trophy properties with three of the world’s largest hedge funds.

 Currently, Roshan serves as leasing agent for Forest City Ratner on a two million-square-foot assignment in Downtown Brooklyn.
 In this capacity, he has played an instrumental role in the leasing of approximately one million square feet of office space.
 Roshan also represents MetLife, whose real estate investments surpass $55 billion, and is responsible for the leasing of 575 Fifth Avenue, a 520,000-square-foot Class A office property in Midtown Manhattan.